TheWidlarzGroup/react-native-video/README.md

 #### onProgress
-Callback function that is called every progressUpdateInterval seconds with info about which position the media is currently playing.
+Callback function that is called every progressUpdateInterval milliseconds with info about which position the media is currently playing.

 Property | Type | Description
 --- | --- | ---